 I have been wanting to visit both Looe and Polperro for some time now, and as they are close together, doing a little coastal walk between them is a perfect way to see both.

-I actually only came out here today because of the countryside bus situation.
-You see, it’s Easter weekend.
-Buses where I am are basically non existent for these few days, so I can only go for walks anywhere I can get a train to.
 I have also already walked anywhere within my Devon area that trains go to.
 So I needed to go further out.
 This is where Looe comes in.
 You can get a train there.
 Polperro doesn’t have a train, but you can travel between the two towns by bus.

 Oh wait, there are no buses this weekend.
 That’s ok, because Looe and Polperro are only 5 miles apart following the coastline, so it’s easy enough to walk there and back.

-The walk from Looe to Polperro was beautiful and rugged like any good bit of South West Coast Path.
-There are a few hills, and some extra steep bits, but most of it is relatively flat with gentle undulations.
+The walk from Looe to Polperro is beautiful and rugged like any good bit of South West Coast Path.
+There are a few hills, and some very steep bits, but most of it is relatively flat with gentle undulations.
 You will pass by Talland Bay (a little hidden Hamlet of Looe) and as you turn a corner at the end, you will have the grand reveal of Polperro, and feel like you have uncovered a hidden secret.

-It was super foggy when I arrived, and visibility was poor.
-Everything was grey and green.
-When I arrived in Polperro, the sun tried to come out, and created a gorgeous glow through the fog.
 For the walk back, the fog started to lift and I was now able to see things I hadn’t seen on the way out.
 Colours started to come to life.
 It was really interesting seeing the difference.

 Should you walk one way, or there and back?

 I’m trying to decide which direction I think has better views, and it’s tricky.
 They are both good.
-I would say, you get more far reaching views when you walk in the direction of Polperro to Looe, however, rounding the corner to arrive in Polperro is everything.
+I would say, you get more far reaching views when you walk in the direction of Polperro to Looe, however, rounding the corner to arrive in Polperro is breathtaking.
 Saying that, it was very foggy for my walk out, so maybe I couldn’t see everything.

 Wether you choose to do one way or both, you don’t have to decide now.
 After arriving in Polperro, you can have a mooch, stop for lunch, and then decide wether to get the bus back or do the walk (unless it’s Easter or Xmas, or another day when buses are having a rest, then you have no choice.
 You will have to walk)